KenzieJunaidi/roberta-vs-distilbert/README.md

-# RoBERTa vs DistilBERT – Comparative Study for Hate Speech Detection
+# RoBERTa vs DistilBERT: Comparative Study for Hate Speech Detection
 This repository contains the code from our research project titled:
 **"Hate Speech Detection: A Comparison Between RoBERTa and DistilBERT."**